allenai/allennlp/README.md

 If you need pointers on setting up an appropriate Python environment or would like to install AllenNLP using a different method, see below.

-Windows is currently not supported.
+Windows is currently not officially supported, although we try to fix issues when they are easily addressed.

 ### Installing via pip